 Slowly but surely, the scuttle is becoming whole again.
-The worst of the rot from under the washer bottle has now been repaired, along with the rusty suspension turret panel.
-This will, of course, all need some paint and finishing.
-However, for now, I can move onto the rot that was hidden above the washer bottle.
+The worst rot from under the washer bottle has now been repaired, along with the rusty suspension turret panel.
+This repair will, of course, need some paint and finishing.
+However, I can now move on to the rot hidden above the washer bottle.
 Hopefully, this should be the last scuttle repair.

 The hole problem with the back of the scuttle